I have completed my BE project topic based on – How we can set ‘An Automatic Solar tracking system?’ For which I have used Micro-controller.

 In crystal oscillator circuit has frequencies from a few tens of kHz to MHz.
 The frequency of the crystals oscillator is measured by counters, oscilloscopes, etc.

-A small current at the base terminal (i.e. flowing between the base and the emitter) can control or switch a much larger current between the collector and the emitter terminals.
+For this project, the NPN transistor is used that can control or switch a much larger current between the collector and the emitter terminals.

 A Field-Effect Transistor (FET) is an electronic switching device that controls the device.

-In FET have three terminals Gate, Source, and Drain.
+In FET have three terminals Gate (G), Source (S), and Drain (D).
 Types of FET are Junction field-effect transistor (JFET) and Metal oxide semiconductor field-effect transistor (MOSFET).

 These are the explanation of the useful components.